Sreedhanya Catering Service

 Sree Dhanya Catering Service is a 2022 Indian Malayalam-language comedy-drama film written and directed by Jeo Baby.

 Plot

 It all happens over two days, and the evening/night in between.
 Friends gather in a house to help cook biryani, for a baby's birthday lunch.
 Who shows up to help, how they gather around, and how they spend the night forms the story line.

 Production

-Set against the picturesque backdrop of Kerala, the production of this captivating movie was a testament to the seamless collaboration of a talented cast and crew.
-Filming took place in various locations, showcasing the scenic beauty and cultural richness of the region.
-The director skillfully orchestrated the narrative, capturing the essence of friendship and culinary artistry.
-The script, written with meticulous detail, brought to life the intimate moments of a celebration revolving around a baby's birthday lunch and the preparation of the iconic biryani.
-The production team worked tirelessly to create an authentic ambiance, ensuring that every frame exuded the warmth and charm unique to Kerala.
-From the lively kitchen scenes to the heartwarming night of shared stories, the film's production intricately wove together the cultural fabric of the locale, creating a visual and emotional feast for audiences.
+Filming took place in various locations, around Kerala, India.
+The director and crew worked to incorporate elements of culture and cuisine authentic to the region.

 Release

 Speaking to the press before the release, the director Jeo Baby stated "Sreedhanya Catering Service’: It's about men cooking, and everything that is brewing".

 Reception

 Indian Express Malayalam reviewed the film, praising the realistic scenes, fun, and music, but critiqued its content as insufficient for a feature film.